-Amazon Web Services (AWS), the Cloud arm of Amazon, has on Friday announced four initiatives to empower learners with access to free cloud computing skills training as part of the company’s mission to educate 29 million people by 2025.
+Amazon Web Services (AWS), the Cloud arm of Amazon, announced four initiatives to empower learners with access to free cloud computing skills training on Friday as part of the company’s mission to educate 29 million people by 2025.

 The initiatives include the launch of AWS Skill Builder — a new digital learning experience — and the addition of AWS courses to the Amazon.com website, the expansion of the AWS re/Start global reskilling program, and the opening of the AWS Skills Centre-Amazon’s first dedicated, and in-person cloud learning space, the company has said.